Pyenb/Lenovo_NAS_reflash_guide/README.md

 6. When finished, the device should shut down, simply power it back on.
 7. The device should now boot back up and be ready to be reconfigured.

+## Additional Information

+- The Lenovo LifeLine Imager is a Windows-only tool.
+- The used USB needs to be formatted as FAT32!
+Otherwise, the NAS won't recognize it.

 ## Background Information

 I own an LenovoEMC² PX4-400R NAS that I got from ebay.
 Sadly during resetting the device, I bricked it.
 I was **not** able to recover it yet.
 But after lots of research, I found some forum posts that might help you recover your device, if you ever find yourself in a similar situation.
 I decided to create this repository to help others in the future.